-The course catalog lists the courses that are offered through the system and is made available to users by your school.
-The categories in the course catalog are also created and maintained by your school.
-You can add your course to one or more categories.
-Courses added to a category are listed in the course catalog under that category.
+The course catalog lists the courses that are offered through the system and is made available to users by your institution.
+The categories in the course catalog are also created and maintained by your institution.
+You can add your course to one or more categories that appear in the course catalog.

 Select a catalog category and use the arrow functions to move the category to the Selected Items box.
 You can select more than one category.
 Repeat the process to add another category.
 The course appears under the selected categories.
 Invert Selection selects categories that are not selected and clears categories that are selected.
 Use this to exclude one or two categories without having to click all the other categories.